pingcap/community/soc/README.md

 - To add a DM-worker instance for a new MySQL instance, we have to [edit `Ansible inventory` and run an `ansible-playbook`](https://github.com/pingcap/docs/blob/master/tools/dm/cluster-operations.md#add-a-dm-worker-instance).
 If not so lucky, we may need to stop the task, edit the task configuration file, and then start some tasks to let the new DM-worker instance join.

-- DM-master and DM-worker don't store tasks,  it's sick！Thus we have to start whole task after some DM-workers restart
+- DM-master and DM-worker don't store tasks, thus we have to start the whole task after some DM-workers restart.

 We can think of a vision - the user only operates the task configuration, maybe by web or command line tool , everything else is automated